Detecting Damped Lyman-$\alpha$ Absorbers with Gaussian Processes: Learning a GP Prior for QSO Spectra

 \subsection{Modeling decisions}

 To avoid effects due to redshift, we will build our emission model for wavelengths in the rest frame of the \acro{qso}.
 Furthermore, to account for arbitrary scaling of flux measurements, we will build a \acro{gp} prior for normalized flux.
-Specifically, given the observed coadded flux of a \acro{qso}, we normalize all flux measurments by dividing by the median flux observed between 1270\,\AA\/ and 1290\,\AA\/ in the rest frame of the \acro{qso}, a region redwards of the Ly$\alpha$ forest and void of major emission features.
+Specifically, given the observed flux of a \acro{qso}, we normalize all flux measurements by dividing by the median flux observed between 1310\,\AA\/ and 1325\,\AA\/ in the rest frame of the \acro{qso}, a region redwards of the Ly\,$\alpha$ forest and void of major emission features.

-Because this study is concerned with identifying \acro{dla}s, we will only model the flux bluewards of the Ly$\alpha$ emission in the rest frame of a given \acro{qso}.\footnote{One could consider an extension of our approach where metal absorption lines corresponding to wavelengths redwards of Ly$\alpha$ were considered, requiring modeling spectra over a larger range of wavelengths; however, we will not do so here.} Specifically, we model emissions in the range spanning from the Lyman limit to the Lyman-$\alpha$ line in the \acro{qso} restframe.\footnote{We stop at the Lyman limit to avoid being confused by the Lyman break associated with $z>3.5$ Lyman Limit Systems present in the SDSS data \citep{prochaska_2010}.} Our approach will be to learn a mean vector and covariance matrix on a dense grid of wavelengths in this range, which we will then interpolate as required by a particular set of observed wavelengths.
-The chosen grid was the set of wavelengths
+Because this study is concerned with identifying \acro{dla}s, we will only model the flux bluewards of the Ly\,$\alpha$ emission in the rest frame of a given \acro{qso}.\footnote{One could consider an extension of our approach where metal absorption lines corresponding to wavelengths redwards of Ly\,$\alpha$ were considered, requiring modeling spectra over a larger range of wavelengths; however, we will not do so here.} Specifically, we model emissions in the range spanning from the Lyman limit to the Lyman-$\alpha$ line in the \acro{qso} restframe.\footnote{We stop at the Lyman limit to avoid being confused by the Lyman break associated with Lyman limit systems.} Our approach will be to learn a mean vector and covariance matrix on a dense grid of wavelengths in this range, which we will then interpolate as required by a particular set of observed wavelengths.\footnote{Such interpolation introduces minor correlation between pixels; however, this effect is unlikely to be large.} The chosen grid was the set of wavelengths